The complete organisational guide to implementing compressed hours

 Compressed hours has fast become an incredibly popular topic in the UK.
 Given the surge of the “Great Resignation” and quiet quitting, organisations have struggled to keep their employees and keep them engaged.

-That in mind, compressed hours might just be the solution.
+With that in mind, compressed hours might just be the solution.
 Let’s go over what compressed hours mean and how to implement them effectively…

 Here's how to track and approve working hours from within Personio's HR software.